Movement Guide

 High Renaissance

 High Renaissance art makes authority look effortless.
 Yet it does not do so in one accent.
 In Rome, painters such as Leonardo da Vinci, Raphael, and Michelangelo turn perspective, anatomy, and theology into monumental systems.
-In Venice, Titian proves that the same peak moment can also be built through color, oil paint, and a new authority of surface.
+In Venice, Titian and Paolo Veronese prove that the same authority can also be built through color, oil paint, architecture, and the public intelligence of spectacle.

 The High Renaissance is not one serene formula repeated by different names.
 It is a shared ambition: to make complicated images look clear, inevitable, and publicly convincing.
 The means change from artist to artist, but the level of control does not.